cchance27/rustybridge/docs/WEB_SHELL_PLAN.md

 ### 🚧 PHASE 2 IN PROGRESS (Polish & Complete MVP)
 7) [ ] **NEXT PRIORITY**: Detached Session management and LocalStorage Integration for sizes/locations of sessions
+   - [ ] Admin panel that can show all sessions and all users and their current ssh session relays, right now i think we're only registering the web-shell sessions, but eventually we should also show ssh->relay->ssh sessions as well.
+Maybe we should also have this with ip info for the sessions, and other connection details.
+   - [ ] Profile page for our user should also show all their own active sessions.
-   - [ ] Need to support handling multi-session connected to the same ssh relay, user might have multiple browsers open, and they should see all their same terminals so they can all work properly
+   - [ ] Need to support handling multi-session connected to the same ssh relay
    - [ ] Support for detaching sessions reattaching our webui.
-   - [ ] Save/load window geometry per session (x, y, width, height)
+   - [ ] Save/load window geometry per session (x, y, width, height) on local storage to handle if we refresh the page things end up where they were, also if they were in drawer or not.
-   - [ ] Save/load dock collapsed state
+   - [ ] Save/load dock collapsed state on local storage to handle if we refresh the page things end up where they were.
-   - [ ] Key format: `rb_session_geometry_{relay_name}` or by session ID
-   - [ ] Security: Only store non-sensitive UI state (no credentials)
+   - [ ] Security: Only store non-sensitive UI state, like geometry, dock state, and the id from the relay session as this is only needed for refresh reattach locations, and we should have this clear itself if the sessions aren't in our session registry.

+8) [ ] **NEXT PRIORITY**: Session Sync for Registry improvements.
+   - [ ] Transition from polling /api/ssh/sessions to a websocket or sse or something push based? so that we can handle sessione events, like if 1 connection of the user opens a new relay connection, the other connections should get that relay as well joined, and maybe minimized by default, but with a toast.
+   - [ ] do we have this as it's own ws endpoint, or should we finally spin up a server-client messaging endpoint to handle more than just ssh events, like server connection monitoring, server version change notices, and other things that we might want to handle with events from server->webui, we also would like to be able to track and see how many webui or ssh sessions a user has active at any time so that can be reported in their profile page, and in the admin session panels.

-8) [ ] Handle missing resize and other shell events we need to handle. (see `SshClientMsg` and `SshServerMsg` for what we need to handle and maybe additionals we need to add for best practices).
+9) [ ] Handle missing resize and other shell events, like maybe adding click events so we can use TUI's remotely that accept the ssh mouse events? and others? we may want to handle. (see `SshClientMsg` and `SshServerMsg` for what we need to handle and maybe additionals we need to add for best practices).

-9)  [ ] Thumbnail Minimizing actions add JS helper to extract xterm canvas to data URL on minimize; store in session. (this will be based on genie, but we need to plan clean it up and improve first, check with designer.)
+10) [ ] Thumbnail Minimizing actions add JS helper to extract xterm canvas to data URL on minimize; store in session. (this will be based on our wip_genie_effect, but needs testing and modularization to make it easier to reuse, but we need to plan clean it up and improve first, check with designer.)

+11) [ ] AUDITING:
+   - [ ] Right now we're only storing the recordings for sessions to replay them on reconnect, but all ssh sessions that are relayed should be actively stored so they can be replayed and reviewed but admins and users (with proper claims).
+   - [ ] Session connections should also record metadata for the connections, time, ip, duration, reconnect events, how the relay was initiated (ssh, web, etc), and any other metadata that we might want to record.

-10)  [ ] UX polish:
+12) [ ] FUTURE CHANGES AND IMPROVEMENTS:
    - [ ] **Support shell window resizing** with handles at edges, saved to local storage or something temporary for the specific session window temporarily for restoring from dock etc.
    - [ ] **New Shell Offsets**: Shells with no saved preferred location thats already in use.
    - [ ] **Toast notifications**: Show toast when session cap (4) is reached